aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/070-Optional-2/intro.md

 Now we are going to use aws2tf to:

-* Import the terraform state from existing AWS resources
+* Import the terraform state from existing AWS resources.
-* Generate the terraform files for the configutation
+* Generate the terraform files for the configuration.
-* Perform a "terraform plan" to validate the configuration files generated
+* Perform a "terraform plan" to validate the configuration files generated.

-**The following operartion takes 5-10 minutes**
+**The following operation takes 5-10 minutes**

 ```
 cd ~/environment/aws2tf